 Target Previous Highs and Lows

-Targeting the previous highs and lows in gold trading offers insights into potential future price movements, as these historical markers often act as psychological barriers for traders.
-The XAU/USD pair typically operates within certain bounds, allowing traders to use these highs and lows as reference points for buy and sell signals.
-For an upward gold trend, a prior high can be viewed as a potential selling point, and the opposite is true for a downward trend.
+Targeting prior highs and lows in gold trading can provide insight into potential future price movements, as these historical markers often serve as psychological barriers for traders.
+The XAU/USD pair typically trades within defined ranges, allowing traders to use these highs and lows as reference points for buy and sell signals.
+For an upward gold trend, a prior high can be viewed as a potential selling point; the opposite holds for a downward trend.
 While these historical points provide a gauge and opportunities, their extended duration might not be optimal for day traders seeking quick gains.

 Trade during New York Hours

-Gold trading during New York hours presents opportunities as the city is primarily the significant hub for gold trading.
+Trading during New York hours presents opportunities, as the city is a central hub for gold trading.
 This period often sees heightened liquidity and considerable price movements, further amplified by key financial data and announcements that can influence gold prices.
 Although gold trades around the clock, the New York hours are when liquidity peaks, making it an ideal window for many traders.
-However, those looking to scalp may lean towards after-hours for the uptick in volatility, even though it brings an added risk to XAU/USD positions.
+However, scalpers may prefer after-hours trading for the uptick in volatility, even though it adds risk to XAU/USD positions.

 Use Symmetrical Triangle for Analysis

-The symmetrical triangle is a technical analysis pattern formed by converging trend lines, one ascending and one descending, and is commonly used by traders to forecast potential price breakouts in gold.
+The symmetrical triangle is a technical analysis pattern formed by converging trend lines, one ascending and one descending.
+Traders commonly use it to forecast potential price breakouts in gold.
 As the price contracts within this triangle, it indicates an impending breakout, though its precise direction remains uncertain.
-This pattern symbolises a phase of market indecision where buyers and sellers contend for control.
+This pattern symbolises a phase of market indecision in which buyers and sellers compete for control.
 By observing this formation and combining it with other technical tools, such as the Relative Strength Index (RSI), traders can better anticipate breakout directions in the XAU/USD pair.

 Central banks maintain gold reserves both for its intrinsic link to currency and as a hedge against financial risks.
 Notably, when they foresee currency instabilities, they may acquire more gold, suggesting potential price shifts.
-For example, in 2022, the Russian central bank decided to purchase gold from commercial banks at a predetermined price as a move to support the Russian Rouble [5].
-Such actions often indicate an expectation of major currency depreciation and can result in a short-term rise in gold prices, presenting opportunities for traders, especially in the XAU/USD pair.
+For example, in 2022, the Russian central bank purchased gold from commercial banks at a predetermined price to support the Russian Ruble [5].
+Such actions often signal an expectation of significant currency depreciation.
+They can lead to a short-term rise in gold prices, creating opportunities for traders, especially in the XAU/USD pair.

 Target MA Crossovers